gagan-iitb/MM-TelcoBench/README.md

 - **Open Source**: The dataset is freely available, encouraging community collaboration and model evaluation on a large, diverse dataset.

 ## Future Work
-- **LLMs Evaluation**: We will evalaute some of the famous LLMs on these benchmarks and share the result .
+- **LLMs Evaluation**: We will evaluate some of the state-of-the-art LLMs on these benchmarks and share the results and analysis of their strengths and weakness.
-- **Finetune Shortlisted Models**: We will Try to increase performance of the best performing models on our benchmark using fine-tuning.
+- **Finetune Shortlisted Models**: We will Try to increase the performance of the best-performing models on our benchmark using fine-tuning.
-- **Large Bechmark Release**: We will release a large version of these Benchmarks soon .
+- **Large Benchmark Release**: We will release a large version of these Benchmarks soon.

+## People/Collaborators
+Dr. Gagan Raj Gupta, Associate Professor, IIT Bhilai (ex.
+LMTS, AT&T Labs, CA, USA) Dr. Brejesh Lall, Professor, IIT Delhi
+Dr. Ashutosh Modi, Assistant Professor, IIT Kanpur
+Dr. Soumajit Pramanik, Assistant Professor, IIT Bhilai

+Manish Rai (MTech, IIT Bhilai)
+Anshul Kumar
+Sunny

 ## License